devpaul/webserv/README.md

 ## Why use `webserv`?

 Webserv's aim is to have a fast, simple way to provide a backend to your projects.
 We want to enable developers to start working on their experience immediately.
-Webserv is not, nor will ever be a production-ready server (for that we recommend [Nestjs](https://nestjs.com/)).
-Instead it is a quick and easy way to start serving your app with zero thought or investment.

 Serve a folder right now without installing anything using `npx`.